-Bath bombs are one of those luxury homemade bath products that are fun at the same time.
+Bath bombs are one of those luxury homemade bath products that are easy to make and fun at the same time.
 You throw one into the bath and it immediately fizzes, releasing gorgeous oils, Epsom salts and fragrances into your bath water.
 Well, today I have the perfect DIY bath bomb recipe that will blow your socks off… pun intended.

 - Lush bath bombs are extremely popular because they work the best and are full of amazing ingredients that do wonders for the skin.
 The only problem?
 They’re expensive.
 One bath bomb can set you back up to $6, which is a lot for something that’s one-time use.
 Lush bath bombs tend to have Epsom salts in them, so I’ve included it in this recipe for an extra touch of luxury.

 - These DIY bath bombs also make amazing gifts, on their own or as part of a diy bath products set.
 You can’t go wrong with these, someone you know will love them!